 I’m thrilled to share this recipe for Thai Stir Fried Morning Glory (Pad Pak Boong) with you!
 This dish was a regular feature at our family table, especially during festive occasions.
 The vibrant green of the morning glory and the spicy, garlicky aroma always bring back fond memories of laughter and togetherness.
 I remember my grandmother tossing the ingredients in her well-worn wok, filling our home with irresistible smells.

-Visually, this dish is a feast for the eyes – bright green leaves sprinkled with bits of red chili and golden garlic.
+Visually, this dish is a feast for the eyes,bright green leaves sprinkled with bits of red chili and golden garlic.
 The taste is equally captivating, with a perfect balance of salty, savory, and a hint of sweetness, while the texture is a delightful mix of tender leaves and crunchy stems.

 I’m so excited for you to try this recipe and experience the flavors and memories it holds.
 Give it a try, and share your thoughts in the comments below.
 I can’t wait to hear about your culinary adventures!

 Welcome!
-I'm so glad you're here.
-Join me in making Thai Stir Fried Morning Glory (Pad Pak Boong) , together it's going to be delicious!
+I’m so glad you’re here.
+Join me in making Thai Stir Fried Morning Glory (Pad Pak Boong) , it’s going to be delicious!

 Essential Ingredients for Authentic Pad Pak Boong (Stir Fried Morning Glory)